Koshban/pythonGames/README.md

 First commit is for MineSweeper.
 Will add more with time.
 Next up is likely to be Snakes & Ladders.

+You will need Python version 3.9 or above.

 Contact info Feel free to contact me to discuss any issues, questions, or comments.

 My contact info can be found on my GitHub page.